makevoid/swipey-image-gallery/Readme.md

 the zoom button is on the top-left corner, press it then swipe (drag) to move the zoomed view

 you need to click and drag if you are not using a touch device (tablet)

+---

+uses CSS3 Transitions (webkitTransition) to animate the sliding / zooming

+*no third party libraries used*, it's lighter, cleaner and more flexible! plain JS, yay!

 [toadd: showterm + screenshots on how to use it]